-Inspired and Motivated!
-That’s how we feel after attending the Cvent Connect Technology Conference last month!
-Held in Las Vegas, thousands of meeting and corporate event planning professionals came together and not only discussed how cutting-edge technology can enhance attendee engagement within the meeting and event experience but also talked about how to push corporate event boundaries beyond current practices, such as more use of social media.
+Inspired and motivated!
+That’s how we feel after attending the Cvent Connect Technology Conference last month.
+Held in Las Vegas, thousands of meeting and corporate event planning professionals came together.
+Not only did they discuss how cutting-edge technology can enhance attendee engagement within the meeting and event experience, but they also talked about how to push corporate event boundaries beyond current practices, such as more use of social media.
+Below are some of our KEY takeaways.

 Successful event design is more important now than ever.